aws/aws-cryptographic-material-providers-library/AwsCryptographicMaterialProviders/runtimes/java/src/examples/README.md

 ```
 ├── ..
-└── Hierarchy: Examples for manging the Hierarchical Keyring's Key Store
+└── Hierarchy: Examples for managing the Hierarchical Keyring's Key Store
 ```